HazyResearch/lolcats/README.md

 ### Setup dependencies

-Please see `environment.yaml` for dependencies.
+Please see `environment.yaml` for dependencies and adjust PyTorch CUDA version if needed.
 We can set them up with conda:

 ```
 conda env create -f environment.yaml